-Gerrits M, Westenbroek C, Den Boer JA, Ter Horst GJ

-Psychiatry, section of Biological Psychiatry, Graduate school of Behavioral and Cognitive Neuroscience, University of Groningen, Groningen
+Gerrits M, Westenbroek C, Den Boer JA, Ter Horst GJ Section of Biological Psychiatry, Dept of Psychiatry, Graduate School of Behavioral and Cognitive Neuroscience, University of Groningen, Groningen

 Sudden steep declines in plasma estrogen levels in women (as at postpartum and during the menopause) are typically associated with an increased risk of the occurrence of depressive symptoms and anxiety, conditions triggered by sequential life-events (i.e. chronic stress).
 Moreover, several studies have reported improvement of the depressive symptoms after estrogen treatment, indicating regulating effects of estrogen in the emotional system of women.